TerrilDonaldson/Web-Dev-Prac/README.md

 # Web-Dev-Prac

-## This is my introduction to html and css.
+## This is my introduction to web development.